cgoettel/recipes/entrees/quesabirria.md

 ## Instructions

-1. Make birria de res and save some of the fat that you skim off.
+1. Make birria de res and save the fat that you skim off.
 1. Make sure the consomé is hot and ready to serve.
-1. In a pan, heat up and crisp the shredded meat until it starts to caramelize.
-1. Heat a large griddle and use a little birria fat to coat the surface.
+1. Heat a large griddle and use the birria fat to coat the surface.
 For each taco, dunk the tortilla in consomé and place on the griddle.
 Add meat and cheese.
 Fold it over and allow it to crisp up.
 Flip and allow to crisp.
-1. Serve with salsa, onion, cilantro, and consomé (garnished with birria, onion, cilantro, and radish).
+1. Serve with lime, onion, cilantro, and consomé (garnished with onion, cilantro, and radish).

+## Notes

+- Any white melting cheese will be perfect here.
+I went to the local carnicería, told them I was making quesabirria, and the lady recommended some white cheese.
+I'll have to go back and get the name because it was perfect.
+- These are so flavorful and the consomé so rich that I never use any salsa.
+You do you.